32.2 degrees! Roads melt, fires burn as heatwave hits Hawke's Bay

 While the first at 1.23pm was to a motor vehicle accident on Tiniroto Rd, Ruakituri, north of Wairoa, the other two were linked to the drier and warmer weather, with an appliance and a tanker at a tree-slash fire reported at 1.28pm at a property off Kereru Rd, Maraekakaho (west of Hastings), and a tree fire near Frasertown, reported at 1.53pm and requiring the gathering of a second crew from the Wairoa Volunteer Fire Brigade.

-The calls came about the time Hawke's Bay was experience some of the hottest temperatures in the country, with national weather agency MetService recording apparent peaks of 32.2C in Wairoa, 31.7C at Hawke's Bay Airport, north of Napier, and 30.9C in Hastings, all about 1pm or soon afterwards.
+The calls came about the time Hawke's Bay was experience some of the hottest temperatures in the country, with national weather agency MetService recording apparent peaks of 32.2C in Wairoa, 31.7C at Hawke's Bay Airport, north of Napier, about 1pm or soon afterwards.

+It was also 30.9C in Hastings, where it was still over 30C after 4.30pm, while having dripped under 23C in Napier.

-Temperatures were cooler in central and southern Hawke's Bay, with 24.1C on the Takapau Plains south of Waipukurau and 22.7C in Dannevirke.
+Early-afternoon temperatures in central and southern Hawke's Bay wre cooler than further north, with 24.1C on the Takapau Plains south of Waipukurau and 22.7C in Dannevirke.

 The temperatures had brought continuing highway problems, with melted tar and bitumen evident on the Hawke's Bay Expressway between Hastings and Napier, following Monday's difficulties on the Napier-Taupo highway in which a truck and trailer was unable to climb a hill section and slid backwards into the lane on the opposite side of the road.